 “My counsellor was able to understand all my concerns and always gave me positive advice and support”

-We aim to improve the psychological well being of our service users,, focusing on the most disadvantaged
+We aim to improve the psychological well being of our service users, focusing on the most disadvantaged and at risk individuals.

-We aim to create a greater understanding of mental health and talking therapies locally and help to reduce the stigma of mental illness
+We aim to create a greater understanding of mental health and talking therapies locally and help to reduce any stigma surrounding emotional difficulties

 Chris Robinson MA, MBACP (Senior Accredited)